 We have green compost carts at school but brown at home, does it matter?

 NO, both are correct!
 Green compost carts are given to schools and businesses that generate a lot of food scraps and soiled paper.
-Napa residents have brown compost carts at home for food scraps, soiled paper and yard trimmings.
+Napa residents have brown or green compost carts at home for food scraps, soiled paper and yard trimmings.
 Over the next decade, you’ll see a transition to all green carts for compost, and California standardizes colors across the entire state.

 Can I schedule a tour for my class?

 Yes!
 Tours are an important educational piece.
 During the tour of our Recycling & Composting Facility, your students, staff, and chaperones will observe firsthand the recycling and composting processes from start to finish.
 Tours help people understand how we close the loop, and why it is important to dispose of items correctly.
 In the meantime, here are quick videos on our recycling and composting operations.
 Please note that there is a limit of 50 people per tour (larger groups can split into multiple tours/days).